Carey pressured from both sides of Fox Time Warner deal to stay in job

 MEDIA COLOSSUS

 In March, Murdoch elevated James to co-chief operating officer with Carey.
-Lachlan returned to the fold after nearly ten years to become non-executive co-chairman of both Fox and News Corp (NWSA.O), the publishing assets that were cleaved off from the entertainment division in a corporate split last year.
+Lachlan returned to the fold after nearly ten years to become non-executive co-chairman of both Fox and News Corp, the publishing assets that were cleaved off from the entertainment division in a corporate split last year.

+Investors in both companies view Carey as well equipped to handle the job of combining and managing an entertainment and news colossus that would alter the media landscape.

 "I think James is eventually going to have enough background to move into Chase's shoes and my guess is he will do very well with that," said Haverty.